-2017 Base Salaries
+2018 Base Salaries

-The Compensation Committee engaged Radford to conduct a comprehensive benchmarking study reporting on compensation levels and practices, including equity, relative to our 2017 peer group.
-Radford prepared an Executive Compensation Assessment report in October 2016 that provided a competitive assessment of our executive compensation program as compared to the 2017 peer group data for base salaries, target total cash compensation and equity compensation.
-The report demonstrated that the base salary level for our CEO was below the 50th percentile as compared to the 2017 peer group.
+The Compensation Committee engaged Radford to conduct a competitive review and analysis of our current executive compensation program relative to our 2018 peer group.
+Radford prepared an Executive Compensation Assessment report in October 2017 that provided a competitive assessment of our executive compensation program as compared to the 2018 peer group data for base salaries, target total cash compensation, and equity compensation.